ICAA 2024

 Submission Guidelines

 You are invited to submit regular papers (up to ten pages), or working papers (up to four pages), including references.
-To be considered, papers must be received by the submission deadline.
+To be considered, papers must be received by the submission .
 Submissions must be original work and may not be under submission to another venue at the time of review.
 Please mark all of your conflicts of interest when submitting your paper.
 Papers should be in IEEE conference format.
 Templates can be found at https://www.ieee.org/conferences/publishing/templates.html.

 Presentation Form

 All accepted submissions will be presented at the conference and are planned to be included in an IEEE conference proceedings.
 One author of each accepted paper is required to attend the conference and present the paper for it to be included in the proceedings.
+Please note that at least one author must register with the author (IEEE member or IEEE nonmember categories), even if the author is a student or otherwise.

 Submission Website